Google Trends: Fun & Educational!

 Here’s an example using the term “face cleanser” in Australia;

 Like anything in online advertising, you have to put it in context.
 Just because something is trending, does not mean you should post about it.
 The same is true for Google Ads campaigns as well.
 Just because people are starting to search for Mother’s Day gifts, doesn’t mean it will be profitable to just change your ads to Mother’s Day messaging.
-The benefit of Google Trends is to help you see anomalies, understand how searches differ across the world, and help you to plan and react better to the online climate.
+The benefit of Google Trends is to help you see anomalies and understand how searches differ across the world.
+This can help you to plan and react better to the online climate.

 But if nothing else, Google Trends is incredibly fun and interesting.
 Happy trending!